 How PsA progresses will depend on various factors, including the type of PsA, its stage at diagnosis, the treatment a person receives, and how they respond to it.

 - In the early stages, there may be few or no symptoms.
-Tissue damage might be present, but bone damage may not show on an X-ray.
+Tissue damage might be present, but bone damage

 - When symptoms appear, they include inflammation of the joints, which causes pain, swelling, redness, and warmth in the surrounding tissues.